cdl-geneseo/geneseo-dictionary/H/Hand-Sanitizer.md

 # Hand Sanitizer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hand Sanitizer

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 Product used to disinfect one’s hands, alcohol-based.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 93% of students surveyed know the word.93% of students surveyed know the word.
 Of those surveyed, 93% believed it originated elsewhere.
 (Chojnacki, G-M, 2020)